-In the following, DCI formats with CRC scrambled by C-RNTI or CS-RNTI or MCS-C-RNTI are also referred to as unicast DCI formats and DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI are also referred to as multicast DCI formats.
+In the following, DCI formats with CRC scrambled by C-RNTI or CS-RNTI or MCS-C-RNTI are also referred to as unicast DCI formats and DCI formats with CRC scrambled by G-RNTI for multicast or G-CS-RNTI are also referred to as multicast DCI formats.
 Corresponding unicast DCI formats are DCI formats 0_0/0_1/0_2/1_0/1_1/1_2 and multicast DCI formats are DCI formats 4_1/4_2 [4, TS 38.212].
 PDSCH receptions scheduled by unicast or multicast DCI formats or HARQ-ACK information associated with unicast or multicast DCI formats are also respectively referred as unicast or multicast PDSCH receptions or unicast or multicast HARQ-ACK information.